GOODFEEL® Braille Music Translator

 GOODFEEL® is easy to use!

 - Scan the print score (optional step).
+A sighted musician must correct all errors.

 - Use Lime to enter and edit the score using your PC and/or MIDI musical keyboard or import via MusicXML interchange format from Finale, Sibelius or other third-party notation programs.